liyuqian/croad/README.md

 # C Road -- see the road with a camera

 Use a single smart-phone camera to see:
-1. The heading of the road
+1. $h$: the heading of the road
-2. The distance that the vehicle can drive or see forward
+2. $d$: the distance that the vehicle can drive or see forward
-3. The right-side distance that the vehicle can drift
+3. $r$: the right-side distance that the vehicle can drift
-4. The left-side distance that the vehicle can drift
+4. $l$: the left-side distance that the vehicle can drift

-They are represented by 4 numbers $(h, d, r, l)$.
+Specifically:
 - The $h$ is in radians where 0 means the road perfectly aligns with the camera's forward direction (y-axis of the camera image).
 Positive $h$ implies the road is rotated left, and negative $h$ means the road is rotated right.